Content from Introduction to OpenRefine

 Numeric facets are designed for columns that contain numbers, such as dimensions of artworks.
 They let you interactively explore ranges of values with a histogram and slider.

-Let us try this out with the Height (cm) column from the MoMA dataset.
+Let us try this out with the Height (cm) column from the Met dataset.
 Open the column menu and choose Facet → Numeric facet.
 You might expect to see a histogram, but instead, OpenRefine shows only a message such as “No numeric values.”
 This tells us that the values in the column are not actually recognized as numbers, even though they look like numbers in the table.

 This situation is common when importing data: numbers are often stored as strings (that is, as text), so OpenRefine does not treat them as numeric values.
 We need to convert them first.